Cheney, Washington: State

 In the Washington State Legislature, Cheney is located in the 6th Legislative District.
 It is currently represented in the Washington State Senate by Republican Michael Baumgartner.
-In the Washington House of Representatives Cheney is represented by Republican Kevin Parker in Position #1 and Republican Jeff Holy in Position #2.
+In the Washington House of Representatives, Cheney is represented by Republican Kevin Parker in Position #1 and Republican Jeff Holy in Position #2.

 Federal

 Cheney is located in Washington's 5th congressional district for representation in the United States Congress.
-The 5th congressional district in Washington has a Cook Partisan Voting Index of R+7 and is represented in the House of Representatives by Republican Cathy McMorris Rodgers and in the Senate is represented by two Democrats, Patty Murray and Maria Cantwell.
+The 5th congressional district in Washington has a Cook Partisan Voting Index of R+7 and is represented in the House of Representatives by Republican Michael Baumgartner and in the Senate is represented by two Democrats, Patty Murray, and Maria Cantwell.

 Education

 Cheney School District

 The primary and secondary public schools in the City of Cheney are run by Cheney School District.
 Cheney public schools spend $5,688 per student in annual education costs.
 The average annual school expenditure in the United States is $6,058 per student.
-The student teacher ratio in Cheney public schools is approximately 25-35 students per teacher.
+The student-teacher ratio in Cheney public schools is approximately 25-35 students per teacher.
 The district operates seven schools and a partnership program that supports K-8 homeschool students.

 Eastern Washington University

 Founded in 1882, as the Benjamin P. Cheney Academy, it opened its doors to more than 200 enrolling students.

 The academy became the Washington State Normal School at Cheney in 1889, the same year in which Washington was given its statehood.
 By the time it became Eastern Washington College of Education in 1937, Eastern was already a fully accredited four-year, degree-granting institution, offering majors in numerous subjects.
 The campus grew rapidly in size and program offerings in the decades following World War II.
 In 1961, the name was again changed, this time to Eastern Washington State College.
 It was increasingly evident that the region needed professionals in many fields; in response, Eastern added a wide range of undergraduate and graduate degree programs.
 Finally, in 1977, the state legislature changed the school's name to Eastern Washington University.

-Eastern Washington University is now a regional, comprehensive public university, with programs also offered in Bellevue, Everett, Kent, Seattle, Shoreline, Spokane, Tacoma, Vancouver and Yakima.
+Eastern Washington University is now a regional, comprehensive public university, with programs also offered in Bellevue, Everett, Kent, Seattle, Shoreline, Spokane, Tacoma, Vancouver, and Yakima.